-12. Install the battery bracket/solenoid and tighten the two screws and lock nuts to 105 in-lb (11.8 N-m); then install the seat and secure with the Torx-head screw.
+12. Install the battery bracket/solenoid and tighten the lock nuts to 105 in-lb (11.8 N·m); then install the seat and secure with the Torx-head screw.
 Tighten securely.

 ■ NOTE: On models with a seat heater, prior to lowering and securing the seat, connect the seat heater harness connector.